Invulu/organic-widgets/README.txt

 [youtube https://www.youtube.com/watch?v=PwQJ5L0_oiM&t=13s]

 Organic Builder Widgets is a simple WordPress page builder plugin that provides a collection of 12 custom widgets to be used within the customizer.
 The widgets are displayed as full-width content sections on any page.
 It transforms the native WordPress customizer into a free and easy page building solution.
 Unlike other page builders, our solution uses the familiar interface of the customizer and native functionality of widgets.
 Therefore, it’s a fast, intuitive, easy and secure.
 There are no shortcodes, no excessive options, no confusing interfaces, and no vendor lock-in.
 Additionally, the plugin is designed to work with virtually any theme!
-It's easy WordPress page building, as it was meant to be.
+It's an easy WordPress page building solution, as it was meant to be.

-Display and arrange the custom widgets as content sections on any page — such as featured content slideshows, testimonials, team members, portfolios, feature lists, pricing tables, products, and more!
+Display and arrange the custom widgets as content sections on any page — such as featured content slideshows, hero sections with background videos, testimonial sliders, team members, portfolios, feature icon lists, pricing tables, products, and more!
 Each widget features a variety of options for changing the background color, background image, display style and more!
 Use multiple of the same widgets, or as many different widgets as you like!

+Additionally, the Builder Widgets plugin includes the Widget Area Block for the Gutenberg block editor.
+This custom block allows you to register multiple widget areas within any page or post using the block editor.
+As a result, blocks and traditional widgets can be used together to create dynamic page content!

 Upgrade to [Organic Builder Widgets Pro](https://organicthemes.com/builder/ "Organic Builder Widgets Pro") for only **$39/yr** and receive **4 additional widgets** and many more options for existing widgets, including options for changing fonts, layouts, custom heights and widths, adding filterable portfolios, blog pagination, and much more!